 XQD vs UHS-II Memory Cards In The Nikon D850

-First, XQD cards are faster, by about 100MB/s based on the rated speed.
-I’ll know soon if you actually get that in camera, you likely won’t.
+First, XQD cards are faster, by about 100MB/s based on the rated speed and it shows in these tests.

 Best XQD Memory Card Readers